The different types of debt solution

 Debt Management Plans (DMP)

-A debt management plan (DMP) is an informal agreement between you and your creditors, putting a plan in place to pay your debts.
+A debt management plan (DMP) is an informal agreement between you and your creditors, putting a plan in place to help with paying your debts.

-You’ll agree regular payments to a licensed debt management company, usually a single payment each month.
+You’ll agree regular payments to an FCA-regulated debt management company, usually a single payment each month.
 In most debt management plans, a debt management company will then split this payment and share it out between your creditors, if you have more than one.

 You can arrange a free DMP with organisations like StepChange.
 A debt management plan can help you get out of debt by helping you find a reasonable and affordable payment that can be adjusted depending on your situation, but they can’t be used with some kinds of debt.

-For more detail about how these plans can help with debt problems, take a look at our guide to debt management plans.
+It’s worth noting that not every debt management plan is free, and some companies will require a fee for acting on your behalf.
+For more detail about how these plans can help with paying debt and debt problems, take a look at our guide to debt management plans.

 Debt Relief Order (DRO)